 Nature lovers would think of Croatia’s natural landscapes, after all the country has many of them and they are famous.

 When it comes to beautiful natural landscapes, Croatia has it all – clear lakes, rivers, mountains, and spectacular waterfalls.
 The most famous waterfall in Croatia is located in Krka National Park – and you can swim in it.

-The area that comprises of Croatia and Bosnia-Herzegovina has many spectacular waterfalls and I have seen many of them.
-Two of them are in Una National Park, one in Kravice Waterfalls, many of them in Plitvice Lakes National Park, a few close to Plitvice Lakes in a town called Slunj and the last in Krka National Park.
+Croatia and its neighbor Bosnia-Herzegovina have a lot of stunning waterfalls and I have seen many of them.
+Two of them are in Una National Park, one in Kravice Waterfalls, many of them in Plitvice Lakes National Park, a few close to Plitvice Lakes in a town called Slunj, and the most famous one is in Krka National Park.

 Introducing Krka National Park (and Why you Should go there)

 Just 10 km away from the pretty riverside town of Sibenik, you will reach one of the most beautiful parts of Croatia, where the Krka and Čikola rivers meet and create an amazing natural karst phenomenon.